 The program provides tuition Assistance (TA) at a rate of 50% of unmet tuition charge per course, with a maximum of $1,500 per academic year and a term maximum, which is calculated by dividing the annual maximum ($1,500) by the number of terms within the academic year.
 For purposes of this program, "academic year" is defined as the 12-month period beginning August 1 through July 31 of each year.

-To apply, you must be the spouse of an active duty member or the dependent child of an active or retired member of the Navy or Marine Corps.
+To apply to the VADM E.P.
+Travers Scholarship and Loan Program, you must be the spouse of an active duty member or the dependent child of an active or retired member of the Navy or Marine Corps.
 You must also be a full time undergraduate student at an accredited college or university.

 - 1000 grants are awarded each academic year at $2000 each.